zuplo/docs/docs/reference/zuplo-context.md

 - `log` - a logger you can use to help debug your code.
 Logs will appear in your log tail in the portal and in your integrated log solution (e.g. DataDog).
-  Note that pre-production environments are typically set to a **Info** log level, while production is set to **Error**.
+  Note that pre-production environments are typically set to an **Info** log level, while production is set to **Error**.

 ```ts